 • rice flour

-Mix and mash, spoon into a heart-shaped silicon mold, then bake or freeze to your heart’s content.
+Mix and mash, spoon into a heart-shaped silicone mold, then bake or freeze to your heart’s content.
 Yum!

 Flea You Later